aimms/how-to/Articles/299/299-change-account-pro.rst

        :align: center

 #.
-Right-click on the process and select *Properties* from the menu.
+Right-click on the process and select :menuselection:`Properties` from the menu.

     .. image:: images/SelectProperties0.png
        :align: center

 #.
-Go to the tab *Log On* and select the account the AIMMS PRO 2 service will use next time it is started.
+Go to the tab :menuselection:`Log On` and select the account the AIMMS PRO 2 service will use next time it is started.

     .. image:: images/PropertyTabLogOn0.png
        :align: center

 You can fill in another account, such as a service account.
 Find out more in `Microsoft Documentation: Service accounts <https://docs.microsoft.com/en-us/windows/security/identity-protection/access-control/service-accounts>`_.

-Restarting the service in PRO
+Restarting the Service in PRO
 -----------------------------

 Log in again as an admin on the AIMMS PRO service and start the services again: